juanovt10/football_score_predictor/README.md

         * Input teams score
         * Restart program

-    For the approval of team suggestion, restart program and selecting program mode, the user is asked to enter specific inputs depending on the action the want to take.
-It can be 'y' or 'n' for yes or no, or 'find' or 'guess' for find or guess modes.
-If the user enters something different than specified, the program will display and invalid input and ask the user again:
+    For the approval of team suggestion, restart program and selecting program mode, the user is prompted to enter specific inputs based on the desired action.
+The options include 'y' or 'n' for yes or no, and 'find' or 'guess' for the respective modes.
+If the user inputs something other than the specified options, the program will show an invalid input message and prompt the user again:

     ![Program mode error](assets/readme_images/program_mode_incorrect_input.png)